elenadj7/hci-restaurant/README.md

 ## How to Run
 1. Clone or download this repository
 2. Open the solution file (hci-restaurant.sln) in Visual Studio or your preferred WPF development environment.
-3. Build and run the project to start the game.
+3. Build and run the project.

 ## User Interface